Saint Jerome Writing

-Thus, it has been suggested that the work is not completed
+Thus, it has been suggested that the work is not completed.

-The main features of this painting are the illusionistic representation of the still life on the table and the power of the red cloak enveloping the white-haired figure of the saint.
+The main features are the illusionistic representation of the still life on the table and the power of the red cloak enveloping the white-haired figure of the saint.
 In this artwork, Saint Jerome is not depicted as a penitent, as is often the case, but rather as a scholar.

 The other entrusted him the assignment of a translator and called St. Peter the first bishop of Rome.
 Among the Latin Fathers of the Church, he was a powerful ally against modern heretics who attacked the cult of the saints, limited the use of Latin by scholars, and viewed the papacy as the whore of Babylon.
-It is fitting that this image was bought by Scipione Borghese.
+It is fitting that Scipione Borghese bought this image.

-A thin old man, whose face resembles the model that Abraham was, Matthew and one of the Apostles with Thomas, is sitting, thinking about the codex of the Bible, while his right hand is ready to write.
-While in the Renaissance, Antonello da Messina and Dürer turned him into a wealthy scientist, Caravaggio reduces Jerome’s possessions to a minimum.
+A thin older man, whose face resembles the model that Abraham was, Matthew and one of the Apostles with Thomas, is sitting, thinking about the codex of the Bible, while his right hand is ready to write.
+While in the Renaissance, Antonello da Messina and Dürer turned him into a wealthy scientist, Caravaggio reduced Jerome’s possessions to a minimum.
 The harsh lighting underlines the muscles of his tired arms and the parallel between his bony head and skull — a man is born to die, but the Word of God lives forever.